The Small Business Guide to Creating a Perfect Logo

 Communicate your brand essence to someone who knows nothing about your business?

-Look good in color and in black and white?
+Look good in color and black and white?

-Remain easy to recognize and identify when rendered at small scale and large scale?
+Remain easy to recognize and identify when rendered on small and large scales?

 Look similar to a competitor’s logo?